PROPERTY TAX BILLS WILL BE MAILED MAY 17, 2021

-Illinois Statutes require 1 1/2% per month or part of the month penalty for payments made after the due date.
-Additional cost may be incurred after the 2nd installment due date.
+Illinois Statutes require 1 1/2% per month or part of the month penalty for payments made after due dates.

 By law, failure to receive a tax bill or receiving one late bill, for any reason, does not relieve the taxpayer from taxes or late penalties.
 If you are not responsible for payment of the tax bill, please forward the bill to the owner or return it to the Treasurer.